seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 The excuse that thou dost make in this delay
 Is longer than the tale thou dost excuse.
 Is thy news good, or bad? answer to that;
-Say either, and I’ll stay the circumstance:
+Say either, and I'll stay the circumstance:
-Let me be satisfied, is’t good or bad?
+Let me be satisfied, is't good or bad?

 **Nurse**
 Well, you have made a simple choice; you know not
 how to choose a man: Romeo! no, not he; though his
-face be better than any man’s, yet his leg excels
+face be better than any man's, yet his leg excels
-all men’s; and for a hand, and a foot, and a body,
+all men's; and for a hand, and a foot, and a body,
 though they be not to be talked on, yet they are
 past compare: he is not the flower of courtesy,
-but, I’ll warrant him, as gentle as a lamb.
+but, I'll warrant him, as gentle as a lamb.
 Go thy
 ways, wench; serve God.
 What, have you dined at home?

 **JULIET**